dcaiafa/lox/docs/lexer_reference.md

 ### Tokens

-Tokens are the fundamental lexer building block.
+Token rules are the fundamental lexer building block.
 They define a lexical expression that once recognized by the lexer state machine causes that token to be emitted.